 best known for creating experimental first-person games.

 The Chinese Room is a small studio with core values of passion and innovation.
 For us, it's about the sense of being in the world that is unique to games.
 There's nothing like that sense of discovery, immersion, wonder.
 We want to use this amazing medium to tell great stories and explore incredible new worlds.
 Basically, we love games and this drives every project we undertake.

-In August 2015, we released Everybody's Gone to the Rapture on PlayStation 4.
+We released Everybody's Gone to the Rapture on PlayStation 4 in August 2015, and on PC in April 2016.
 Everybody's Gone to the Rapture is an open world, post-apocalyptic adventure set in Shropshire, England in 1984.
 This was published by Sony Santa Monica, and has received critical acclaim from journalists and has been showcased at various events such as E3, EGX, Paris Games Week, and has been nominated for numerous awards, including 10 BAFTA Games Awards, and has won BAFTA, TIGA, Stuff, Writers' Guild of Great Britain and Emotional Game Awards.

 We released our first game, Dear Esther, in February 2012 to critical and popular acclaim.
 Dear Esther went on to win ten major awards in 2012 and was nominated for many more, including 5 BAFTAs.